- It is used to treat high blood pressure in the lungs.

-> - It is important that the infusion does not stop unless your child’s doctor tells you otherwise.
-If your child misses a dose or if the infusion stops, get medical help right away.
+- It is important that the infusion does not stop unless your doctor tells you otherwise.
+If you miss a dose or if the infusion stops, get medical help right away.

-> - Store as you have been told by the doctor.
+- Store as you have been told by the doctor.

 - After opening or mixing this drug with fluids, be sure you know how to store this drug and how long the drug is good for.